-1.14.
-A custodian wallet provider is a firm or sole practitioner who by way of business provides services to safeguard, or to safeguard and administer-

-- (a) cryptoassets on behalf of its customers, or - (b) private cryptographic keys on behalf of its customers in order to hold, store and transfer cryptoassets, - when providing such services (Regulation 14A(2) ML Regulations). - 1.15.
-Custodian wallet providers may also offer other, related, services, such as balance checks and fee and transaction confirmation time estimates. - 1.16.
-'To hold, store and transfer' in Regulation 14A(2)(b) is to be read cumulatively.
-This means that firms who merely hold and store cryptographic keys, but are not involved in their transfer (the owner of the cryptoassets interacting with the payment system directly), are not likely to be in scope of the definition.
-This includes hardware wallet manufacturers (together, these are 'non-custodian wallet providers').
+- 22.14 A custodian wallet provider is a firm or sole practitioner who by way of business provides services to safeguard, or to safeguard and administer- - (a) cryptoassets on behalf of its customers, or - (b) private cryptographic keys on behalf of its customers in order to hold, store and transfer cryptoassets, - when providing such services (Regulation 14A(2) ML Regulations). - 22.15 Custodian wallet providers may also offer other, related, services, such as balance checks and fee and transaction confirmation time estimates. - 22.16 'To hold, store and transfer' in Regulation 14A(2)(b) is to be read cumulatively.
+This is meant to exclude non-custodial wallets.
+Therefore, firms who merely hold and store cryptographic keys, but are not involved in their transfer (the owner of the cryptoassets interacting with the payment system directly), are not likely to be in scope of the definition.
+This includes hardware wallet manufacturers and cloud storing service providers (together, these are 'non-custodian wallet providers') (also see paras 22.25 and 22.26 below).